Steven Cramer

 Steven Cramer (born July 24, 1953 Orange, New Jersey) is an American poet.

 Life

 He graduated from Antioch College, and University of Iowa.

 He taught at Bennington College, Boston University, Massachusetts Institute of Technology, and Tufts University.
 He teaches at Lesley University.

 His work appeared in Antioch Review, The Atlantic Monthly, The Nation, The New Republic, The Paris Review, Partisan Review, Poetry, Triquarterly, and New England Review.

 Family

-He lives with his wife, Hilary, and their two children, Charlotte and Ethan, in Lexington, Massachusetts.
+He lives with his wife, Hilary, in Lexington, Massachusetts.